-In recent years, the gaming industry experts are observing with interest the battle between online and offline casinos.
-They explore features, trends and factors having the greatest effect, make plans and forecasts.
+In recent years, the gaming industry experts are observing the battle between online and offline casinos.
+They explore features and trends, as well as make plans and forecasts.
 Slotegrator's experts have carried out their own analytical study and come to interesting conclusions.

 The 2015 results defined the growth in incomes of online casinos and the drop in incomes of land-based casinos.

-However, in spite of everything, this segment still holds a leading position in the global offline gambling market.
+However, this segment still holds a leading position in the global offline gambling market.

-The Revenue structure of the global offline gaming business, according to research company RUB90.
+The Revenue structure of the global offline gaming business.

-The Revenue structure of the global online gaming business, according to research company RUB90.
+The Revenue structure of the global online gaming business.

 What influences the growth of land-based and online casinos?

-It is a surprising fact, but GBGTS experts predict that online gambling is unlikely to break through 10% mark in the total share of gambling revenues.
+It is a surprising fact, but many experts predict that online gambling is unlikely to break through 10% mark in the total share of gambling revenues.

 Why is it so?
-As Slotegrator experts note, the market of online casinos is modern, fast growing and technologically oriented.
+As Slotegrator experts note, the market of online casinos is modern, fast-growing, and technologically oriented.
 Its growth is primarily influenced by the development of modern IT.
-However, virtual platforms will never outperform land-based gambling houses, the growth of which occurs due to the development of new gambling areas with large casinos such as Macau, Singapore, the Philippines and others.
+However, virtual platforms will never be bigger than land-based gambling houses, as their growth relates to the development of new gambling areas with large casinos such as Macau, Singapore, the Philippines, and others.
 Over the past 10 years, incomes of Asian land-based casinos rose from $7.7 billion to $56.6 billion, i.e. almost by 7.5 times.
 Despite the slight decline in 2014-2015, the experts predict growth this year.

 Online casinos are far ahead of their land-based counterparts in terms of the number of players due to the huge Internet audience and the availability of playgrounds.
 However, the bets on the Internet are incomparably lower than in land-based casinos.
-For example, a minimum bet in the online casino roulette is $1, and in land-based casino one - $5-10.
+For example, a minimum bet in the online casino roulette is $1, while in a land-based casino it is $5-10.
 In general, online slots can be played at $0.01 per spin.

-In 2015, the land-based casinos income amounted to about $132 billion, according to the data provided by PricewaterhouseCoopers (PwC).
-In 2017, their net profit will reach $182.5 billion.
-According to PwC experts, the income of land gambling establishments will increase by 9.3% per year.
+In 2015, the land-based casinos' income was about $132 billion, according to the data provided by PricewaterhouseCoopers (PwC).
+In 2017, it is expected to reach $182.5 billion.
+According to PwC experts, the income of land-based gambling establishments will keep increasing by 9.3% per year.

-The major markets ensuring stable growth include the Asia-Pacific region, which grows at a rate of 18.3% per year and exceeds US gambling establishments in terms of land-based casino revenues, as well as Europe, Middle East and Latin America.
-According to Global Gaming Outlook by PwC, by the end of 2015, the Asian market revenues amounted to about $79.3 billion; US - $73.3 billion; Europe, Middle East and Africa - $18.3 billion; Latin America - $5.6 billion.
+The major markets ensuring stable growth include the Asia-Pacific region, which grows at a rate of 18.3% per year and exceeds US gambling establishments in terms of land-based casino revenues, as well as Europe, Middle East, and Latin America.
+According to Global Gaming Outlook by PwC, by the end of 2015, the Asian market revenues will reach $79.3 billion; US - $73.3 billion; Europe, Middle East, and Africa - $18.3 billion; Latin America - $5.6 billion.

-The online casinos revenues are also growing at an incredible pace.
-According to H2 Gambling Capital, the net revenue of online gambling in 2010 was $ 6.24 billion and by the end of 2014 - $8.7 billion; Slotegrator experts predict that by 2017 this figure will increase to $18 billion.
+The online casinos' revenues are also growing at an incredible pace.
+According to H2 Gambling Capital, the net revenue of online gambling in 2010 was $ 6.24 billion, and by the end of 2014, it reached $8.7 billion.
+Slotegrator experts predict that by 2017, this figure will increase to $18 billion.
 Such rapid growth is also supported by the data of France Press agency, which states that the online casino revenues increased by 28% only within the period of 2010 to 2014.